December 28, 2017

 Assessing Third Party Vendors With UpGuard

 As businesses and governments utilize modern internet infrastructure, either firsthand or through vendors, they increase the risk of leaking their data out into the internet.
 When you look at data breaches from the perspective of misconfigured assets, it becomes clear that process controls are the single most important way to prevent them from happening.
-Many of the most common data exposure vectors can be managed simply with visibility into resources and controls around when they change.
+Many of the most common data exposure vectors, including ransomware, can be managed simply with visibility into resources and controls around when they change.

 Finding breaches and informing people about the dangers they pose isn’t enough.
 UpGuard has built solutions to help prevent these breaches from happening in the first place.
 This is why we support resources outside the normal scope of monitoring, like S3, rsync, and GitHub— anywhere sensitive data is stored should be protected.
 The continued digitization of society requires a stable, trustworthy foundation to succeed.
 Without process controls to mitigate operational errors and oversights, data breaches will continue unabated.
 But by building safeguards into everyday operations, we can build a resilient and sustainable digital ecosystem.